simonw/datasette/docs/writing_plugins.rst

 Plugins that can be installed should be written as Python packages using a ``setup.py`` file.

-The easiest way to start writing one an installable plugin is to use the `datasette-plugin <https://github.com/simonw/datasette-plugin>`__ cookiecutter template.
+The quickest way to start writing one an installable plugin is to use the `datasette-plugin <https://github.com/simonw/datasette-plugin>`__ cookiecutter template.
 This creates a new plugin structure for you complete with an example test and GitHub Actions workflows for testing and publishing your plugin.

 `Install cookiecutter <https://cookiecutter.readthedocs.io/en/1.7.2/installation.html>`__ and then run this command to start building a plugin using the template::